SlashDB/react-slashdb/examples/demo_app/README.md

 ### App.js Details
 Here is a simple functional component that uses the SlashDB React SDK to retrieve and update data and execute queries.
 The full source code is [**here**](https://github.com/SlashDB/react-slashdb/blob/main/examples/demo_app/src/App.js).
-* First, set the configuration for SlashDB and use the `useSetup` hook to store this configuration.
+* First, set the configuration for SlashDB and use the `useSetUp` hook to store this configuration.
 Then, call the `useDataDiscovery`, and `useExecuteQuery` hooks to configure access to the resources that we need.
 The `useDataDiscovery` and `useExecute` hooks return a data array and functions that we can call to interact with the data.
 On any call to these functions, `useEffect` is invoked, so we don't need to worry about storing the state of the data that we are working with - the SDK will refresh the DOM for us when the functions are called and data is retrieved or modified.

 ```
 import { useState } from 'react';